Trump blasts 'foolish' UK PM May and her 'wacky' envoy over leaked memos

-LONDON (Reuters) - U.S. President Donald Trump on Tuesday lashed out at “foolish” British Prime Minister Theresa May and her “wacky” Washington ambassador, stepping up a tirade against a close ally whose envoy had branded his administration inept.
+LONDON (Reuters) - U.S. President Donald Trump lashed out at “foolish” British Prime Minister Theresa May and her “wacky” Washington ambassador on Tuesday, stepping up a tirade against a close ally whose envoy had branded his administration inept.

 May has given her full support to Washington envoy Kim Darroch after a series of memos in which he described Trump’s administration as “dysfunctional” and “diplomatically clumsy and inept” were leaked to a British newspaper on Sunday.